CLP Labels for Wax Melts: Complete UK Labelling Requirements

 Sources

-CraftCert classifies your formulations against GB CLP and generates compliant labels in minutes — pictograms, signal words, H/P statements, supplier details.
-Sign up free to label your first product.
+CraftCert classifies your formulations against GB CLP and drafts your label in minutes — pictograms, signal words, H/P statements, supplier details.
+You stay the legal supplier; CraftCert is a drafting tool, not a qualified safety assessor.
+Sign up free to draft your first label.

 Related Guides